 Sport Ident Electronic Punching Events:

 Ensure that you dib your dibber into a box marked 'clear' at the Start.
 Wait for it to beep before moving on.
-There will probably be a number of boxes marked out on the ground with tape.
-These boxes are to organise the competitors before their starts.
-You will be called up a couple of minutes before your start time (it may be that the TIME is called, rather than your name if you have entered a Colour Coded course).
+There will probably be a number of lanes marked out on the ground with tape.
+These lanes are to organise the competitors before their starts.
+You will be called up three or four minutes before your start time (it may be that the TIME is called, rather than your name if you have entered a Colour Coded course).
 You will then be asked to stand in a taped box.
 Usually the person controlling the start will ask you to dib a 'Check' box to ensure that your dibber is clear for use.
 A minute before the start you will be asked to step forward into the final box, and you will be told where to find your map (if you are picking one up at the start).
 You will probably be started by either a beep or a whistle.